What Is a 'Release of All Claims' Form?

-- Releasing Obligation to Pay: Most release forms require you to agree that you won't be receiving any further payments regarding the accident injuries.
+- Releasing Obligation to Pay: Most release forms require you to agree that you won't be receiving any further payments regarding the accident and your injuries.
 Even if you later discover additional injuries or damages, you won't be able to receive compensation.
 You will be responsible for settling all related liens (unpaid medical bills, subrogation, etc.)

 - Giving Up the Right to Sue: By signing the release form, you are giving up your right to sue the insurance company and the insured driver who was at fault for the accident.

 - Non-Admission of Fault: Release forms provide that the parties are not admitting fault for the accident.
-This doesn't have any effect on the settlement amount, but rather it's stating that the parties agree to the terms without blaming each other.
+This doesn't have any effect on the settlement amount, but rather states that the parties agree to the terms without blaming each other.

-If you've reviewed the release form and fully understood the terms and consequences, you may sign the form and submit it to the insurance company in exchange for the settlement amount being offered.
+If you've reviewed the release form and fully understood the terms and consequences, you may sign the form and submit it to the insurance company in exchange for the offered settlement amount.

 Get an Attorney's Help with a Release of all Claims Form

 Signing a release of all claims form will have significant legal consequences.
-As a result, it's always recommended that you consult with an experienced personal injury lawyer before deciding to settle your claim.
+As a result, it's always recommended that you consult with an experienced personal injury lawyer before settling your claim.
 Contact an attorney in your area today for help with your car accident case.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help